remisalmon/NNNN-neural-network/README.md

 #### Note

-The following activation functions in the output automatically default to the following cost functions:
+Setting the following activation functions in the output layer automatically default to the following cost functions:
 `sigmoid` → `BCE`
 `softmax` → `CE`
 `relu` → `MSE`

-The cost functions `BCE` and `CE` require the training output data `Y` to be a set of one-hot vectors
+The cost functions `BCE` and `CE` require the training output data `Y` to be encoded as one-hot vectors

 To use the `MSE` cost function with a `sigmoid` activation function in the output layer, run: